sunfishcode/wasm-reference-manual/WebAssembly.md

 tools that the ensuing contents are not generally "text", followed by the UTF-8 encoding of the string "asm".

-> Some representations don't represent some of the known sections literally;
-they may be combined with other sections or implied by specialized syntax.

 > The version is expected to change infrequently if ever; forward-compatible extension is intended to be achieved by adding sections, types, instructions and others without bumping the version.

 > The contents of the payload of a custom section after its name are not subject to validation.
+Custom sections may be used for debugging information or non-standard language extensions.

 ### Known Sections